 Top Boating Areas

-Popular spots include Lake Tahoe, Shasta Lake, the Sacramento Delta, San Diego Bay, and the marina-rich Southern California coast from Newport Beach to Long Beach.
+Popular destinations include Lake Tahoe, Shasta Lake, the Sacramento-San Joaquin Delta, San Diego Bay, and the marina-dense Southern California coast from Newport Beach to Long Beach.

 Average Weather for Boating